November 2015 Turkish general election: Security concerns

-Following a ISIS suicide bombing in the south-eastern town of Suruç that killed 32 pro-Kurdish rights protestors and the July 22-24th Ceylanpınar incident were 2 policemen were killed, the government authorised airstrikes against the Islamic State of Iraq and the Levant as well as the Kurdistan Workers' Party (PKK).
+Following an ISIS suicide bombing in the south-eastern town of Suruç that killed 32 pro-Kurdish rights protestors and the July 22-24th Ceylanpınar incident where 2 policemen were killed, the government authorised airstrikes against the Islamic State of Iraq and the Levant as well as the Kurdistan Workers' Party (PKK).
 The government had been involved in ceasefire negotiations with the PKK since late 2012, with the airstrikes causing the negotiations, known as the solution process, to break down.
 The abandoning of both the solution process with the Kurdish rebels and the policy of inaction against ISIL by the Turkish government led to a resumption of violence in the south-east, with PKK militants resuming attacks on Turkish military and police positions.
 Over 90 military or police personnel had been killed by 6 September 2015, raising concerns about whether peaceful elections could be held in the region.
 The pro-Kurdish Peoples' Democratic Party (HDP) co-leader Selahattin Demirtaş claimed that the conditions in the south-east were not adequate to hold peaceful elections, with party officials investigating the region having returned with negative reports.

 In early September, three Republican People's Party (CHP) MPs visited Van, Hakkâri and the district of Yüksekova.
 Their report, which contained accounts from the Governor of Hakkâri and the Kaymakam of Yüksekova, stated that the HDP-run municipalities in the region were openly recruiting militants for the PKK and consulting them before taking decisions.
 The report also documented cases of PKK youth wing (YDG-H) members attempting to militarise the region, smuggling to finance their operations and forcing individuals to conduct PKK propaganda.

 On 11 October 2015, the PKK announced a one-sided ceasefire in order to guarantee peaceful elections.
 The ceasefire was rejected by the Turkish government, which continued to conduct military operations against PKK positions.